Andy Welinski

-Andrew Philip Welinski (born April 27, 1993) is an American professional ice hockey defenseman for the Rockford IceHogs of the American Hockey League (AHL) while under contract with the Chicago Blackhawks of the National Hockey League (NHL).
+Andrew Philip Welinski (born April 27, 1993) is an American professional ice hockey defenseman who is currently an unrestricted free agent.
+He most recently played for Löwen Frankfurt of the Deutsche Eishockey Liga (DEL).
 He was selected by the Anaheim Ducks in the third round, 83rd overall, of the 2011 NHL Entry Draft.

 Playing career

 Welinski attended Duluth East High School in his native Minnesota and then spent two years with the Green Bay Gamblers of the USHL starting 2010, capturing the Anderson Cup and the Clark Cup his second season, while receiving Defenseman of the Year and All-USHL First Team recognition.
 He was also presented with the Dave Tyler Junior Player of the Year Award that season.

 He enrolled at the University of Minnesota Duluth in 2012 and was named to the 2012–13 Western Collegiate Hockey Association All-Rookie team.
 Prior to his senior season (2015–16), in which he served as team captain, Welinski made the College Hockey News Preseason All-America Team and the All-National Collegiate Hockey Conference Preseason Team.
 Following the season, he was named to the All-NCHC Second Team (for the second straight year).
 He made 154 appearances for the Bulldogs throughout his college career, amassing 24 goals and 53 assists.

 On April 4, 2016, he signed a two-year entry-level contract with the Anaheim Ducks of the NHL and joined the Ducks' AHL affiliate San Diego Gulls on an amateur tryout agreement.
 He made his debut in the American Hockey League on April 6, 2016.
 He made his NHL debut on December 11, 2017, against the Carolina Hurricanes.

 As a free agent from the Ducks following the 2018–19 season, Welinski left to sign a one-year $750,000 contract with the Philadelphia Flyers on July 1, 2019.
 After attending the Flyers training camp, Welinski was waived and assigned to AHL affiliate, the Lehigh Valley Phantoms for the 2019–20 season.
 He registered 8 goals and 21 points from the blueline for the Phantoms, however was unable to earn a recall to the Flyers.